Dovahbeer/Dovahbeer/README.md

 🟥  CompTIA Security+

 ### Facts about me
-• Certified teacher of Math and Science on a highschool level! 📝
+• Certified teacher of Math and Science! 📝

 • Passionate about training - specifically strength training! 💪